 Assets leased under operating lease agreements are included in the consolidated balance sheet (1) under investment property (buildings), and (2) under tangible assets (equipment and motor vehicles).
 They are recorded at cost less accumulated depreciation.
 Rental income, net of any incentives given to lessees, is recognised on a straight-line basis over the lease term.
-Initial direct costs incurred by the Bank and its subsidiaries are added to the carrying amount of the leased asset and recognised as an expense over the lease term on the same basis as the rental income.
+Initial direct costs incurred by the Bank and its subsidiaries are added to the carrying amount of the lease term on the same basis as the rental income.